near/docs/docs/roles/developer/contracts/testing-rust.md

 The `--nocapture` flag will make sure that output from assertions and macros like `println!()` will be show in your terminal / command prompt.
 If you'd like to customize or limit which tests run, please see <a href="https://doc.rust-lang.org/cargo/commands/cargo-test.html" target="_blank">the documentation here</a>.

 In summary, unit tests are a great way to make sure that the methods and data structures in your smart contract are working as intended.

+## Simulation tests

+Simulation tests are a great approach **in addition** to unit tests.
+A typical use case is testing cross-contract calls, as unit tests are unable to accomplish this.

+Unlike unit tests, simulation tests do not use the Rust contract code when running.
+They will effectively deploy and send transactions using the compiled WebAssembly file.
+One common mistake when writing simulation tests is forgetting to build the contract(s) first.
+For this reason, a typical testing script will include a step to build before running.

+**Note**: The <a href="https://github.com/near-examples/simulation-testing" target="_blank">simulation test example repository</a> has a lengthy README contain detail that will not be repeated in this document.
+Please follow the instructions there as it's evolving and a better source of truth.

+Key points to keep in mind:

+  - These tests should only utilize the compiled .wasm file(s) of the contract(s).
+We don't want to instantiate the `struct` or use dot notation like we did in unit tests.
+  - There are some limitations to be aware of, but they're fairly obscure.
+Please see the README in the repo for more information.
+  - It's possible to produce blocks and move forward in epochs.
+Please see the <a href="https://github.com/nearprotocol/nearcore/blob/master/runtime/runtime-standalone/src/lib.rs" target"_blank">RuntimeStandalone code</a> as well as advanced usages of simulation tests in the <a href="https://github.com/near/core-contracts" target="_blank">core contracts repository</a>.